 #3: Encourage Independence

 When it becomes apparent that a family member or friend is declining in their ability to take care of themselves, it can be difficult for everyone.
-Someone who once took care of a household, held a job, or raised a family cannot do something as simple as pour a glass of water or get dressed for the day.
-Take note of what the person can do instead of what they cannot do, encourage these activities and allow independence as to how they are done, no matter the length of time it takes, or where it occurs (within reason!).
+Someone who once took care of a household, held a job, or raised a family cannot do something as simple as pouring a glass of water or get dressed for the day.
+Take note of what the person can do instead of what they cannot do, encourage these activities, and allow independence as to how they are done, no matter the length of time it takes, or where it occurs (within reason!).

 Memories are precious for someone who is losing their memory.
-The ability to spontaneously recall memories may be lost over time, but triggering someone’s mind with old photographs, music, stories, or reminders of places can evoke a sense of not only gratification but belonging.
+The ability to spontaneously recall memories may be lost over time, but triggering someone’s mind with old photographs, music, stories, or reminders of places can evoke a sense of not only gratification but belong.
 Similarly, he or she may have a few vivid memories – listening to a story repeated multiple times may be less than exciting for you, but the ability to tell a story for that person is more than gratifying.

 #5: Be aware of yourself